 Many of the ancestors of the small colony of French descendants that occupy the outskirts of Charlotte Amalie originated from the island of Saint Barthelemy during the latter half of the nineteenth century.

-According to an article in the old newspapers, their fragile crafts were often seen skimming the deep blue waves outside the port, unfazed by the dangers.
+Their fragile fishing crafts were often seen skimming the deep blue waves outside the port, unfazed by the dangers.

 “It was astonishing how they managed to keep those canoes afloat!